You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Constant online monitoring allows reputation managers to act quickly and detect hostile entities, hostile environments or emerging issues related to contested name spaces.

-Online privacy, also known as Internet privacy, involves the right of privacy with regard to the storage, use, dispensation, and display of information about a person on the web.
+Online privacy, also known as Internet privacy, involves the right to privacy with regard to the storage, use, dispensation, and display of information about a person on the web.
 In other words, what people can see about you online.

 Online privacy is a controversial issue.
-Here is an infograph that visualizes the how it works:

 Online Reputation is the general opinion and social sentiment expressed about brands, individuals and organizations on the Internet.